Colin MacInnes

 Colin MacInnes (20 August 1914 – 22 April 1976) was an English novelist and journalist.

-Early life
+He wrote his novels on black culture in England.

+Biography

-MacInnes was born in London, the son of singer James Campbell McInnes and novelist Angela Mackail, who was the granddaughter of the Pre-Raphaelite artist Edward Burne-Jones and also related to Rudyard Kipling and Stanley Baldwin.
-MacInnes's parents divorced and his mother remarried.
-The family relocated to Australia in 1920, MacInnes returning in 1931.
-For much of his childhood, he was known as Colin Thirkell, the surname of his mother's second husband; later he used his father's name McInnes, afterwards changing it to MacInnes.
+MacInnes was born on 20 August 1914, in London, to singer James Campbell McInnes and novelist Angela Mackail, who was the granddaughter of the Pre-Raphaelite artist Edward Burne-Jones and also related to Rudyard Kipling and Stanley Baldwin.
+MacInnes's parents divorced in 1917.
+His mother remarried and the family relocated to Australia in 1920, living in Malvern, Melbourne.
+He attended Scotch College and, for much of his childhood, was known as Colin Thirkell, the surname of his mother's second husband.
+He had an older brother, Graham McInnes, and a younger half-brother, Lance Thirkell.
+At some point, he used his father's surname McInnes, afterwards changing it to MacInnes.

-He worked in Brussels from 1930 until 1935, then studied painting in London at the London Polytechnic school and the School of Drawing and Painting in Euston Road.
+MacInnes worked in Brussels from 1930 until 1935, then studied painting in London at the London Polytechnic school and the School of Drawing and Painting in Euston Road.

-Towards the end of his life, he stayed at the home of Martin Green, his publisher, and Green's wife Fiona, in Fitzrovia, where MacInnes spent time, regarding their small family as his own adoptive one until his death.

-Career

-MacInnes served in the British Intelligence Corps during the Second World War, and worked in occupied Germany after the European armistice.
+MacInnes served in the British Intelligence Corps during World War II, and worked in occupied Germany after the European armistice.
 These experiences resulted in the writing of his first novel, To the Victors the Spoils.
 Soon after his return to England, he worked for BBC Radio until he could earn a living from his writing.

-He was the author of a number of books depicting London youth and black immigrant culture during the 1950s, in particular City of Spades (1957), Absolute Beginners (1959) and Mr Love & Justice (1960), known collectively as the "London trilogy".
-Many of his books were set in the Notting Hill area of London, then a poor and racially mixed area, home to many new immigrants and which suffered a race riot during 1958.
-Openly bisexual, he wrote on subjects including urban squalor, racial issues, bisexuality, drugs, anarchy, and "decadence".
+MacInnes was the author of a number of books depicting London youth and black immigrant culture during the 1950s, in particular City of Spades (1957), Absolute Beginners (1959) and Mr Love & Justice (1960), known collectively as the "London trilogy".
+Many of his books were set in the Notting Hill area of London, then a poor and racially mixed area.
+He was one of the first British authors to write about the black experience in England, as well as being one of the first to write about teenagers.
+A bisexual, he was one of the first to rationally write about homosexuality, which he called the "English Question"; he authored the pamphlet Loving Them Both in 1973.

-Mr Love & Justice concerns two characters, Frank Love and Edward Justice, during late 1950s London.
-Mr Love is a novice ponce (pimp); Mr Justice is a police officer newly transferred to the plain-clothes division of the Vice Squad.
-Gradually their lives intermesh.

-Adaptations and influence

-Absolute Beginners was filmed in 1986 by director Julien Temple.
-In 2007 a stage adaptation by Roy Williams was performed at the Lyric Theatre, Hammersmith, London.

-David Bowie appeared in the film Absolute Beginners and recorded the title song, which was a hit in England.

-City of Spades was adapted by Biyi Bandele as a radio play, directed by Toby Swift, broadcast on BBC Radio 4 on 28 April 2001.

-MacInnes occurs as a character in Tainted Love (2005), Stewart Home's novel of 1960s and 1970s counterculture.